-In this article you’ll discover when you sow, plant and how to care for your own cauliflower plants for harvests through summer and into late autumn.
+In this article we will show you the secret to growing cauliflower from seed for harvest through summer and into late autumn.

-Growing cauliflowers is complicated by the large seed companies selling many different varieties for summer and autumn harvesting.
-The most popular cauliflower varieties such as Snowball and All The Year Round can be successfully grown for harvesting over this entire season.
+Growing cauliflower from seed is complicated by the large seed companies, selling many different varieties for summer and autumn harvesting.

 Sowing cauliflowers for early harvests begins in early February with late harvesting varieties planted before the last week in May.

-To get a good succession of cauliflowers you can sown seeds regularly from February until the end of May.
+To get a good succession of cauliflowers, you can sow seeds regularly from February until the end of May.

 Planting Cauliflower Seedlings Outdoors